-• Electronic registers are taken promptly at 9.00am.
+• Electronic registers are taken promptly at 8.55am.
 These are completed in the school's data system Bromcom.

 - Registers will officially close at 9.15am.
-Pupils arriving after the register has been taken, but before 9.15am will be marked as Late ('L'), with the reason and the number of minutes late recorded in the comments section of the register. - Arrival after 9.15am is recorded as unauthorised ('U') unless the school office has been informed in advance of some other circumstance (such as an emergency medical appointment). - Afternoon registers are taken again at 1.00pm using Bromcom.
+Pupils arriving after the register has been taken, but before 9.15am will be marked as Late ('L'), with the reason and the number of minutes late recorded in the comments section of the register. - Arrival after 9.15am is recorded as arrived in school after registration closed ('U') unless the school office has been informed in advance of some other circumstance (such as an emergency medical appointment). - Afternoon registers are taken again at 1.00pm using Bromcom.